kda2495/IPA_Downloader/README_EN.md

 # IPA_Downloader
 [![Russian README](https://img.shields.io/badge/README-Russian-blue.svg)](README.md)
-A PowerShell script to download previously purchased apps from the App Store and install them on Apple devices (powered by [ipatool-cpp](https://github.com/Sorvigolova/ipatool)).
+A PowerShell script to download previously purchased apps from App Store and install them on Apple devices (powered by [ipatool-cpp](https://github.com/Sorvigolova/ipatool)).

 ## Requirements:
 • Windows 7–11 (x64)
 • AppleMobileDeviceSupport driver installed (included with iTunes):
 [iTunes Download Link](https://www.apple.com/itunes/download/win64)
-Instead of a full iTunes installation, you can perform a selective installation of `AppleMobileDeviceSupport64.msi` by extracting the iTunes installer with any file archiver.
+Instead of a full iTunes installation, you can perform a selective installation of `AppleMobileDeviceSupport64.msi` by extracting iTunes installer with any file archiver.
 • Internet connection
 • Apple ID with previously purchased/downloaded apps

 ## Features:
-• Search for an app and purchase
+• Search for app and purchase
-• Search for an app and download the latest version
+• Search for app and download latest version
-• Search for an app and download (with version selection)
+• Search for app and download (with version selection)
-• Enter App IDs and purchase
+• Enter app IDs and purchase
-• Enter App IDs and download the latest version
+• Enter app IDs and download latest version
-• Enter App IDs and download (with version selection)
+• Enter app IDs and download (with version selection)
-• Show list of App IDs and purchase
+• Show list of app IDs and purchase
-• Show list of App IDs and download the latest version
+• Show list of app IDs and download latest version
-• Show list of App IDs and download (with version selection)
+• Show list of app IDs and download (with version selection)
-• Check minimum iOS version for .ipa files in Apps folder
+• Check minimum iOS version for apps in Apps folder
-• Install .ipa files from Apps folder
+• Install apps from Apps folder

 #### Note:
-For commands requiring IDs, you can enter multiple IDs in the format `1, 2, 3`.
+For commands requiring IDs, you can enter multiple IDs in format `1, 2, 3`.
-For version selection commands, you can enter multiple versions in the format `1, 2, 3-5`.
+For version selection commands, you can enter multiple versions in format `1, 2, 3-5`.
-For commands listing IDs, you can enter multiple apps in the format `1, 2, 3-5`.
+For commands listing IDs, you can enter multiple apps in format `1, 2, 3-5`.

 ## How to use:
 1\.
-Double-click the `Start_IPA_Downloader.bat` file.
+Double-click `Start_IPA_Downloader.bat` file.
 2\.
-Upon the first launch, you will need to log in to your Apple ID:
+Upon first launch, you will need to log in to your Apple ID:
-• Enter your Apple ID (email)
+• Enter your Apple ID (Enter email)
-• Enter your password
+• Enter your password (Enter password)
-• Enter your two-factor authentication (2FA) code
+• Enter your two-factor authentication code (Enter 2FA code)
 3\.
-Follow the on-screen prompts to enter the desired command.
+Enter desired command

 ## Additional Information:
 ### Windows 7 Support: